apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 <a name="parties"></a>
 ## The Four Kinds of Parties
 You can’t boil a political party, comprised of various individuals each with their own nuanced take on the city’s issues, down to one or two simple axes.
 But.
-There are 9+ parties running candidates on a 59 person ballot.
+There are 9+ parties running candidates on a 59-person ballot.
 So I’m going to *start* by boiling each one down to one or two simple axes.
 Don’t hate me.

 <img src="/images/2022/vancouver-parties-graph-2022.png" />